 3. Accomplishments listed at the end of the resume.

-We’re not sure how this got popular but it’s common to see a resume with a summary of a sales professional’s accomplishments from their career listed at the bottom of their resume.
+We’re not sure how this got popular, but it’s common to see a resume with a summary of a sales professional’s accomplishments from their career listed at the bottom of their resume.
 There’s two problems with this.
 1. If the reader loses interest part-way through your resume, they’ll never see your accomplishments.
 2. It can be difficult to figure out where each accomplishment occurred (which position).
 Make it easy on the recruiter or hiring manager and list your accomplishments with the position where they were earned.
-You can see a great example of this – here.
+You can see a great example of this here – Free Sample Resume Resume Template.
+This grabs the hiring manager’s attention and ensures your achievements are noticed.

 4. Use of personal pronouns within resume.